Venezuela e-visa · Sworn statement

 When you need it

-Requirements vary by visa class and channel (online vs in-person at a consulate).
-If Cancillería Digital or your consulate checklist lists “declaración jurada”, assume you must upload a signed PDF unless they explicitly waive it.
+Requirements vary by visa class and channel, including online filing versus an in-person consulate appointment.
+If Cancillería Digital or your consulate checklist lists declaración jurada, assume you must upload a signed PDF unless they explicitly waive it.

 How to complete it safely